code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

   - CSharp
   - dotnet
 toc: true
-summary: "By default, you cannot use Dependency Injection, custom logging, and configurations from settings in a Console Application.
-Unless you create a custom `Host`!"
+summary: By default, you cannot use Dependency Injection, custom logging, and configurations from settings in a Console Application.
+Unless you create a custom `Host`!
+images:
+  - /blog/dependency-injection-config-logging-in-console-application/featuredImage.png
 ---

 Sometimes, you just want to create a console application to run a complex script.
 Just because it is a "simple" console application, it doesn't mean that you should not use best practices, such as using Dependency Injection.